mageplaza/magento-2-google-recaptcha/USER-GUIDE.md

 Backup your Magento code, database before upgrading.

-2. Remove Recaptcha folder
+2. Remove GoogleRecaptcha folder

 In case of customization, you should backup the customized files and modify in newer version.
-Now you remove `app/code/Mageplaza/Recaptcha` folder.
-In this step, you can copy override Recaptcha folder but this may cause of compilation issue.
+Now you remove `app/code/Mageplaza/GoogleRecaptcha` folder.
+In this step, you can copy override GoogleRecaptcha folder but this may cause of compilation issue.
 That why you should remove it.

 3. Upload new version
 Upload this package to Magento root directory